 - Sermon Notes

-1. Have you ever found a deal so amazing that you immediately went for it?
+1. Have you ever found a bargain deal so amazing that you immediately went for it?

-2. Spiritually speaking, have you ever stopped to consider the gracious gift the Lord has offered to us?
+2. Spiritually speaking, have you ever stopped to consider the amazing gift the Lord has offered to us?

 a.
 The forgiveness of all our sin.